City Guide · Last updated 2 June 2026

 La Linea Restaurants: Where the Locals Actually Eat

 This is different.
 These are the spots where linenos actually go.
-The bars where your food comes out on a paper plate because nobody cares about presentation when the gambas are this good.
-The places where the menu is on a chalkboard (or doesn't exist at all) and the waiter just tells you what's fresh.
+The bars where your food arrives on a paper plate because nobody cares about presentation when the cooking is this good.
+The places where the waiter tells you what is fresh because the menu is a chalkboard, or there is no menu at all.

 La Linea has one of the best food scenes on the southern coast, and almost nobody outside the city knows it.